kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The layering is phenomenal and addresses many of the problems with current live media protocols.
 I fully support the goals of the working group and the IETF process.

-However, there are fundamental flaws with how MoqTransport utilizes QUIC.
+However, there are fundamental flaws with MoqTransport.
-It's been years and we're still unable to align on the most critical properties of the transport, opting instead to carve out divergent modes.
+It's been years and we're still unable to align on the most critical property of the transport, literally how to utilize QUIC.
-Media over QUIC is still very experimental, and yet we're attempting to find middle ground with nothing concrete on either side.
+We're attempting to find middle ground with nothing concrete on either side.
 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive.
 An alternative vision, where we embrace the properties of QUIC instead of shunning them.
-My hope is that some of the ideas make it upstream but I'm also fine maintaining a fork.
+My hope is that this draft starts a conversation even if some of my ideas are duds.

 Here's a list of differences ordered from most important to least: